stomp-php/stomp-php/README.md

 The tests at the moment need a running instance of activeMQ listening on the default STOMP Port 61613.

-To run the tests you first need to fetch the dependencies for the Testsuite.
+To run the tests you first need to fetch the dependencies for the test suite via composer:

-If you prefer composer

     $ php composer.phar install

-Or if you prefer to fetch the ClassLoader from github

-    $ php vendor/vendor.php